dorwinl3894/github-tutorial/README.md

 ## Workflow & Commands
 ***Q:*** Cool!
 Can I have a list of Git commands that will help me?
 ***A:*** Yes
 * `git status` - checks to see if there are any modified files in the directory that you ar currently on.
 If there are modified files, the file will show in red.
-If not,
+If not, you are good to go.
+* `git add <filename>` -  this adds a file to the "staging area" to be commited and pushed to your Github repository.
+* `git commit -m <message>` - this commits your file.
+In simple terms, it takes a snapshot of your code so that you can go back to it , or it can be used as a checkpoint for your progress.
+* `git push` - this pushes the file you are currently at to Github.
+When you type in `git push` you can then see your new file on Github and check your commmits.
+* `git log` - gives a list of your commits.

 ---
 ## Rolling Back Changes
+***Q:*** How do I undo an edit?
+***A:*** `git checkout -- <filename>`

+***Q:*** I typed in `git add <filename>` and now I don't want it to be added to the staging area.
+Help!
+***A:*** `git reset HEAD <filename>`

+***Q:***  I typed in `git commit` and I don't need to commit yet.
+How do i revert this?
+***A:*** `git reset HEAD~1` removes your commit and file from the staging area.

+***Q:*** How do I rollback my file that I pushed to Github?
+***A:*** `git push -f origin <filename>` This will remove your last pushed commit entirely.

+---
+## Collaborating with others
+>"Collaboration is the key to success" - dorwinl3894

+#### `git clone`
+* This command will clone someones repository into your local workspace.
+1. Go to someones repository via github.com
+2. Choose a repository that you want to clone
+3. Press the green button that says "Clone or download"
+4. Go to your workspace
+5. type in `cd ~/workspace`
+6. On the command line, type in `git clone <https-link-to-someones-repository>`

+Congrats!
+You now have someone elses repository in your local workspace!

+#### `git pull`
+*

+#### forking
+* Forking makes a remote copy of their remote repository so that you can work on it.

+1. Go to a user's repository that you want to work on.
+2. On the top right of their repository, there is a "fork" button.
+Click it
+3. Now click on "Clone or "